The Burnout You Cannot See Yet

 The Electrophysiological Fingerprint

-What the MRI studies reveal structurally, EEG functionally.
-A mechanistic review of 18 EEG studies encompassing 2,194 participants, identified a coherent electrophysiological fingerprint for burnout.
-The pattern is characterized by a 0.4 to 0.6 hertz slowing of individual alpha frequency, a 20 to 35 percent global alpha power reduction, and progressive fragmentation of high-alpha fronto-parietal coherence, which is the neural substrate of calm, integrated executive functioning.
+What structural research reveals about neural architecture, functional research reveals about real-time activity.
+A mechanistic review of 18 neurological studies encompassing 2,194 participants, identified a coherent neurological fingerprint for burnout.
+The pattern is characterized by a 0.4 to 0.6 hertz slowing of individual alpha frequency, a 20 to 35 percent global alpha power reduction, and progressive fragmentation of high-alpha fronto-parietal coherence.
+This coherence is the neural substrate of calm, integrated executive functioning.

 The event-related potential profile is particularly revealing.
 Error-detection signals remain intact or even amplify.
 The brain still registers problems.
 But the evaluative processes that should translate detection into adaptive response are progressively attenuated by 25 to 50 percent.
 What I observe repeatedly in this work is precisely this signature: individuals who can identify what is going wrong but cannot mobilize the cognitive resources to respond effectively.
 The brain is over-alarmed and under-capable of acting on its own alarms.